mspviraj/UWPProjectTemplates/README.md

 2. Packaging tab
 	* Package display name
 	* Delete the Package name GUID and replace with a new one from Tools->Create GUID->#4 Registry removing the brackets
+3. If not using ARM device, switch Solution Platform to x86 or x64

 **UWPShellTemplate Views**

-1. LandingPage - good place for app features and instructions
+1. LandingPage - place for app features and instructions
 2. BasicPage - ordinary page
-3. DrillInPage - good example of Hierarchical navigation
+3. DrillInPage - example of Hierarchical navigation
 4. BasicSubPage - subPage of DrillInPage's hierarchy
-5. CommandBarPage - good example of commands and button flyouts
+5. CommandBarPage - example of commands and button flyouts

 Feel free to delete any of the example pages and substitute your own.